 Follow-up visits usually last 30 minutes to an hour.
 The amount of time between visits varies depending on your child’s lipid levels, medication and other medical concerns.

 Location and referral information

-The Lipid Clinic is located at Children’s Hospital Colorado Outpatient Cardiology Clinic at the main campus in Aurora, Colorado.
+The Lipid Clinic is located at Children’s Hospital Colorado's Outpatient Cardiology Clinic at the Anschutz Medical Campus in Aurora, Colorado.
 Please note that a referral by your child’s primary care doctor is required.
 We will also need all lab results and your child’s most recent physical exam records prior to making your first appointment.